-The North Carolina Medical Board’s Position Statements are interpretive statements that attempt to define or explain the meaning of laws or rules that govern the practice of physicians,* physician assistants, and nurse practitioners in North Carolina, usually those relating to discipline.
-They also set forth criteria or guidelines used by the Board’s staff in investigations and in the prosecution or settlement of cases.
+The North Carolina Medical Board’s (“Board”) position statements are interpretive statements that attempt to define or explain the meaning of laws or rules that govern the practice of physicians, physician assistants, and nurse practitioners licensed in North Carolina.
+They also are intended to set forth criteria or guidelines used by the Board’s staff in investigations and in the prosecution or settlement of cases.

-- In its Position Statements, the Board attempts to articulate some of the standards it believes applicable to the medical profession and to the other health care professions it regulates.
-However, a Position Statement should not be seen as the promulgation of a new standard as of the date of issuance or amendment.
-Some Position Statements are reminders of traditional, even millennia old, professional standards, or show how the Board might apply such standards today.
+- In the position statements, the Board attempts to articulate some of the standards it believes applicable to the medical profession and to the other health care professions it regulates.
+However, a position statement should not be seen as the promulgation of a new standard as of the date of issuance or amendment.
+Some position statements are reminders of traditional, even millennia old, professional standards, or show how the Board might apply such standards today.

-The Board will continue to decide each case before it on all the facts and circumstances presented in the hearing, whether or not the issues have been the subject of a Position Statement.
-The Board intends that the Position Statements will reflect its philosophy on certain subjects and give licensees some guidance for avoiding Board scrutiny.
-The principles of professionalism and performance expressed in the Position Statements apply to all persons licensed and/or approved by the Board to render medical care at any level.
+The Board will continue to decide each case before it on all the facts and circumstances presented during a disciplinary hearing whether or not the issues have been the subject of a position statement.
+The Board intends that the position statements will reflect the Board’s philosophy on certain subjects and give licensees some guidance for avoiding Board scrutiny.
+The principles of professionalism and performance expressed in the position statements apply to all persons licensed and/or approved by the Board to render medical care at any level.